chunlinli/intdag/README.md

 # **intdag**: An R Package For Interventional DAG Estimation and Inference

-This repository contains an implementation of the paper [*Inference for a Large Directed Acyclic Graph with Unspecified Interventions*](https://arxiv.org/abs/2110.03805).
+This repository contains an implementation of the paper

+- Li, C., Shen, X., & Pan, W. (2022).
+[Inference for a large directed acyclic graph with unspecified interventions](https://arxiv.org/abs/2110.03805).
+Submitted.
+(A previous version was given the Student Paper Award, Conference on Statistical Learning and Data Science, ASA, May 2020)

 ## Installation